Employers menu

 Workers are allowed a longer break between employment periods

-The scheme covers working subcontractors with optional contributions.
+The scheme covers self-employed subcontractors

-There are a number of factors that determine whether a worker is an employee or an independent contractor (subcontractor).
-If you are unsure as to whether you are classed as a Worker (employee) or a Working Subcontractor, click here.
-If you are unsure as to whether you are a Working Subcontractor or Working Director, click here.
+If you are unsure whether you are classed as a Worker or a Working Sub-Contractor, visit our self-employed page.
+If you are unsure as to whether you are a Working Sub-Contractor or Worker Director, go to our Worker Director page.